lightly-ai/lightly/docs/source/docker/integration/docker_api_worker.rst

 TODO: Provide the link to the instructions for using docker 3.0 directly in the webapp.

-You can test if the installation was successfull like this:
+You can test if the installation was successful like this:

 .. code-block:: console